oznogon/gattaibushido-public/playbooks/_playbook_template.md

 **Design note for Gray Pawn, Continued:** For example, I've included the current versions of Blue's two powers below:

 * **Passive Tech: "Advance Warning!"** Blue is always prepared for the dangers ahead.
-One per *Scenario* per rank invested in this Tech, when Coach chooses to Spend (flip) an Active Omen to trigger an Escalation event, Blue can negate the event.
-The Omen is still spent, but the event does not trigger, and the Escalation Level remains at its previous position.
+One per *Scenario* per rank invested in this Tech, when Coach chooses to Spend (flip) an Active Omen to trigger an Crisis event, Blue can negate the event.
+The Omen is still spent, but the event does not trigger, and the Crisis Level remains at its previous position.
 * (**PLAYTEST ALTERNATE:** Blue is always prepared for the dangers ahead.
 Once per *Session* per rank invested in this Tech, when a Joker is revealed, Blue can choose to immediately send it to the bottom of the Deck, skipping all Joker-related events and effects.)

 * **Charge Tech: "Strategic Action!"** Each rank invested in this Tech gives you an exclusive new Throwdown Action of your choice from the list below, in any order you desire: